NaderiSadegh/Keyword-Spotting-with-an-Arduino-Nano-33-BLE-Sense/README.md

-# GitHubTemplate

-Name of the project

-- Keyword Spotting with an Arduino Nano 33 BLE Sense
+# Keyword Spotting with an Arduino Nano 33 BLE Sense

 # Short Description of the Project